rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

   Nov 13 14:23:13 core04 docker[22272]: 4079
   ```

- * Now let's move on the web containers.
+ * Now, let's move on the web containers.
 Start the one container from the web service.
-In systemd a service with @ is generic service and you can append values to start as many of them.
-The first container will take a little bit of time as it is downloading the image but subsequent ones are quick.
+In systemd, a service with @ is generic service, and you can append values to start as many of them as you want.
+The first container will take a little bit of time, as it is downloading the image, but subsequent ones are quick.

   ```
   fleetctl start web@01.service